 Policy organizational framework: Given the sheer scale of the global challenge to address climate change, allocation of limited resources as efficiently and effectively as possible is critical to creating the greatest opportunity for success.
 Prioritizing efforts that curtail emissions at the lowest cost per tonne, irrespective of where or in which sectors those abatements occur, is the most economically efficient approach.
-These efforts, grouped by category, can be ordered by cost of the reduction on a per-tonne basis in a graphical representation (Exhibit 5), often called a marginal abatement cost curve (MACC).10
+These efforts, grouped by category, can be ordered by cost of the reduction on a per-tonne basis in a graphical representation (Exhibit 5), often called a marginal abatement cost curve (MACC).\

 Each bar represents one type of mitigation opportunity.
-The height of each bar represents the cost of abatement, generally expressed in a breakeven cost per tonne of carbon dioxide-equivalent (CO2e), and the width of each bar represents the volume of abatement, usually in tonnes of CO2e.
-Generally, efficiency and some renewablepower applications are less costly than nature- and land-based reductions, which are generally less costly than CCUS and other technologies still in early development.
-Potential carbon-reduction costs and volumes can also vary by geography or application.11
+The height of each bar represents the cost of abatement, generally expressed in a breakeven cost per tonne of carbon dioxide-equivalent ( $CO_2e$ ), and the width of each bar represents the volume of abatement, usually in tonnes of $CO_2e$ .
+Generally, efficiency and some renewable-power applications are less costly than nature- and land-based reductions, which are generally less costly than CCUS and other technologies still in early development.
+Potential carbon-reduction costs and volumes can also vary by geography or application.

-Because it is impossible to know the exact abatement cost and reduction available in order to design specific policies for targeted reduction opportunities, most economists believe the most efficient way to achieve economywide emissions reduction is through a price on carbon.12 Carbon pricing incentivizes reductions across the economy and investment in reduction technologies for the future.
+Because it is impossible to know the exact abatement cost and reduction available in order to design specific policies for targeted reduction opportunities, many economists believe the most efficient way to achieve economywide emissions reduction is through a price on carbon.
+Carbon pricing incentivizes reductions across the economy and investment in reduction technologies for the future.
 A price in the form of either a tax-which sets the cost of reduction-or a cap-and-trade system-which sets the volume of reduction-can flexibly integrate additional information and solutions within a market-based framework, strengthening and compounding its comparative advantages over time (Exhibit 6).
 In addition, carbon prices could raise revenue that can either be invested in reduction technologies whose commercial application might otherwise be too distant to incentivize investment or returned to impacted communities and consumers.

 The wider the coverage of a price, the more opportunities there are to find carbon reductions.
 For example, in non-OECD economies, it is often less expensive to reduce emissions because investment may not have been made in the most efficient technology.
 By linking OECD and non-OECD economies, financing can be mobilized to incentivize reductions from the lowest-cost area.
-It is estimated that
+It is estimated that with global cooperation (for example through the Paris Agreement), reductions can be made at half the cost of an inefficient and unlinked system.